 Fixing penetrating rust requires cutting out the damaged section entirely and welding in a new patch panel or replacement metal.
 The technician cuts out the rusted area plus a margin of surrounding metal to ensure all corrosion is removed.
 A new piece of sheet metal is fabricated or a pre-made patch panel is shaped to fit, then welded into place.
 The weld seams are ground smooth, the area is sealed, primed, and painted.

-Penetrating rust repair costs $1,000 to $4,000 or more depending on the extent of the damage, the location on the vehicle, and how much fabrication is required.
-A small hole in a door might be $1,000 to $1,500.
-Extensive penetrating rust across a rocker panel or quarter panel — which is extremely common on NJ vehicles — can run $2,000 to $4,000+ because of the amount of cutting, welding, and finishing involved.
+Penetrating rust repair cost depends on the extent of the damage, the location on the vehicle, and how much fabrication is required.
+A small hole in a door is less involved than extensive penetrating rust across a rocker panel or quarter panel — which is extremely common on NJ vehicles — where the amount of cutting, welding, and finishing is significantly greater.

 Structural rust is the most severe and most dangerous stage.
 This is when rust has attacked the frame, subframe, unibody structure, or critical load-bearing components of the vehicle.
 We are talking about frame rails, floor pans, strut towers, control arm mounts, subframe mounting points, and other areas that the vehicle's entire structural integrity depends on.